denzelrenner/LIFE4136-Group1-Rotation2/README.md

   3. Navigate to the `Tree file` field and select the `choose file` option.
 Search through your files to locate the raxml file with the `.besttree` extension and upload it.

-  4. Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with its Genus and Species
+  4. Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with the correct genus and species.
+You can find the correct genus and species for the accession code in the `Homolog Identification` stages of this analysis

-  5. Capture the screen using CMD+SHIFT+4 and adjusting the size to have the whole phylogenetic tree inside it.
+  5. Take a picture of the screen using CMD+SHIFT+4 and manually adjust the size to have the whole phylogenetic tree inside it.

-To find out more about the `.besttree` extension, you can read through this paper (Kozlov, A.M., Darriba, D., Flouri, T., Morel, B. and Stamatakis, A., 2019.
-RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
-Bioinformatics, 35(21), pp.4453-4455.) or the [RAxML-NG github page](https://github.com/amkozlov/raxml-ng/wiki/Output:-files-and-settings#output-prefix)

 ### g10577

-Note: This step was written and explained by a group member, Luke.
+Note: This is a written acknowledgement that these steps detailing the multiple sequence allignment and tree building for g10577 were mostly written and explained by a group member, Luke.
+It was edited at certain steps for better clarity.

-1. Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.6 amino acid sequence
+The steps below will allow you to create a multiple sequence allignment for the g10577 proteins and their closest homologs, as well as neighbour joining tree showing genetic relationships .

-2. Uploaded the fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`
+1. Upload the g10577 homolog fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`

-3. Produced a multiple sequence alignment by navigating to the tool bar and selecting Alignment: Alignment -> Align by ClustalW -> select all -> used default parameters except for Delay Divergent Cutoff (%) and selected 45%.
+2. Produce a multiple sequence alignment by navigating to the tool bar and selecting Alignment: Alignment -> Align by ClustalW -> select all -> used default parameters except for Delay Divergent Cutoff (%) and selected 45%.

-4. Next, selected Data -> Phylogenetic Analysis from the tool bar then produced a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameterss
+3. Next, selected Data -> Phylogenetic Analysis from the tool bar then produced a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameters.

 ```
 1. Test of Phylogeny: Bootstrap method